MTrop/DoomStruct/README.md

 The purpose of the Doom Struct project is to provide a means to read/write data structures for the Doom Engine and similar derivatives.

+### Why?

+There are several libraries out there for reading data from Doom in many different programming languages, but there isn't a decent one for Java.
+And by decent, I mean:

+* Useful
+* Documented
+* Performant
+* Efficient

+The goal with this library is to get end-users up-and-running quickly with little boilerplate code, and to ensure clarity within documentation and with written code, and future-proofing to a reasonable extent.

 ### Implemented Features (so far)

-- Reads WAD files.
+* Reads/edits WAD files.
-- Can read PK3 package type.
+* Reads PK3 files (zips).
+* Full UDMF parsing/writing support.
-- Reads all Doom map and data structures in Doom, Hexen/ZDoom, or Strife formats.
+* Reads/edits all Doom data structures in Doom, Hexen/ZDoom, or Strife formats.
 This includes textures, patches, lines, vertices, things, sectors, nodes, palettes, colormaps, text, PNG data, MUS data, flats, blockmaps, reject, and even ENDOOM-type VGA lumps.
+* Supports PNGs with offset data (grAb).
+* Reads/edits Boom-engine data lumps like ANIMATED and SWITCHES.
-- Contains a utility class for converting Doom graphics to standard Java graphics structures.
+* Contains a utility class for converting Doom graphics to standard Java graphics structures, and vice-versa.
-- Can read/edit Boom-engine data lumps like ANIMATED and SWITCHES.
-- Full UDMF parsing/writing support.
+* Contains a utility class for managing texture sets without needing to care too much about Doom's nightmarish texture data setup.

+### In the Future...

+* Better ENDOOM rendering options.
+* Stuff for drawing maps more easily.
+* Inline lump content editing (not just reading).

 ### Library